rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/Axiom Weakening.md

 ## Upward and Downward Covers

-intuitively the upward and downward covers select from the set of allowed concepts or roles those which are the least .
+intuitively, the upward and downward covers select from the set of allowed concepts or roles those which are the least.

 ## Refinement Operators